Frank Chopp: Healthcare

 Chopp co-organized the successful application, working with the Seattle-King County Health Department, for a Health Care for the Homeless Project from the Robert Wood Johnson Foundation, as well as initiating a home care program.
-Chopp also has initiated health programs for the elderly, people with disabilities, and those infected with AIDS.
+Chopp also initiated health programs for the elderly, people with disabilities, and those infected with AIDS.

 In the 2007 legislative session, Chopp helped create Apple Health For Kids, which now covers over 800,000 young people in Washington State.
 Chopp also implemented Medicaid Expansion in Washington State.
-He led efforts to help enact mental health parity, which Chopp cites as "the proudest moment of my service in the Legislature."
+He led efforts to help enact mental health parity, which Chopp cited as "the proudest moment of my service in the Legislature."
 Chopp also helped save and reform the Disability Lifeline program, which provides services for people with disabilities.

 In 2019, Chopp passed "Cascade Care," a public option for health insurance available to all Washington residents.
 When the program takes effect in 2021, it will be offered under a hybrid public-private model that lawmakers selected to control healthcare costs while reducing premiums and co-pays for patients.

 Economy

 Chopp was an early proponent of the Community Jobs program, which helps welfare recipients gain skills and employment through various community-based nonprofit organizations in Washington State.
 Chopp served as a founding board member of the Office of PortJOBS at the Port of Seattle.
 In this role, he initiated the Committee for Economic Opportunity, which developed partnerships with the Port of Seattle, businesses, labor unions, and educational institutions.
 Chopp also co-initiated and developed the Seattle Worker Center, which addresses the needs of dislocated and unemployed workers, through a Re-employment Support Center, the Trades Mentor Network, and Community Voice Mail (which won a national award for Innovations in State and Local Governments) sponsored by Harvard University and the Ford Foundation.

 Chopp was one of the founding members of the successful minimum wage increase initiative in SeaTac in 2013.
 He also led a coalition to increase Washington State's minimum wage to the highest level in the nation, which was the first time annual increases were tied to the cost of living.
-Chopp has also passed legislation requiring paid sick leave, expanding collective bargaining rights, and banning wage theft.
+Chopp also passed legislation requiring paid sick leave, expanding collective bargaining rights, and banning wage theft.